eepgwde/appium-boilerplate/README.md

 App Process Flow within the App.

-The Tester should use the automated Logon process provided by the Mocha specs2/app.login.spec.ts
+The Tester should use the automated Logon process provided by the Mocha {specs2, specs3}/app.login.spec.ts.
+These demonstrate logging in to the app and present the debugger.

-At the end of the sequence, he is forced into the debugger, in which he can:
+In the debugger, it is possible:

+  - Search for screen elements with the selectors `$()` and `$$()`
+  - Send and record click on elements with `$().click()`
-  - Capture the current page with browser.getSignature()
+  - Capture the current page with `browser.getSignature()`
+  - Display the buttons that are available with: `browser.clickables()`
-  - Send and record keyboard input to the App with browser.performActions()
+  - Send and record keyboard input to the App with `browser.performActions()`
-  - Send and record click on elements with await $().click()
+  - Move up and down the App display with `browser.scroll0()`
-  - Search for screen elements with the selectors $() and $$()

-Try and record any interactions with the App using the debugger.
-In particular, the click() operations.
+If the Tester interacts with the App using the debugger, it is possible to get a record of interactions.

 The Appium session held in the debugger can be joined.
-You can use the Appium Inspector and "Attach to Session" and the recorder can be used to capture the XPath locations of the click operations.
+You can use the Appium Inspector and "*Attach to Session*" and the recorder in that app can be used to capture the XPath locations of the click operations.

+This WebdriverIO W3C driver is much more suited to exploring an App in a systematic way.

 #### Running the Test System

 This system provides a test console onto the App.
 The system can be used like this:

+    rlwrap npx wdio run config/wdio.android.local2-app.conf.ts
-    rlwrap npx wdio run config/wdio.android.local2-app.conf.ts  --test app.login.spec.ts
+    rlwrap npx wdio run config/wdio.android.local2-app.conf.ts  --spec tests/specs2/app.login.spec.ts

-this config/ file uses the specs2/ directory and sets the reset rules as fullReset.
+The first invocation uses the config/ file to run all the Mocha test files in the tests/specs2/ directory.
+And runs from as if reset - that is specified as a capability.

+The second invocation uses the same config/ file but runs one specific file.

-The use of "rlwrap" is not necessary.
-It is added to provide a better line editor for the debugger and can perform logging.
+The use of `rlwrap` is not necessary.
+It is added to provide a better line editor for the debugger; `rlwrap` can also log to file.

-The script specs2/app.login.spec.ts has a simple sequence that succeeds from a fullReset, it will dismiss the Consent page, and then logs on, views the homepage and goes into the debugger.
+The script `specs2/app.login.spec.ts` has a simple sequence that succeeds from a *fullReset*, it will dismiss the Consent page, and then logs on, views the homepage and goes into the debugger.
 It uses this invocation to do that.

      await browser.debug

-It can be used anywhere in the JavaScript and Mocha test source.
+This invocation can be used anywhere in the JavaScript and Mocha test source.

-##### Using the editor: rlwrap
+##### Using the editor: `rlwrap` the Node Inspector

-rlwrap provides emacs-like editing for the debugger.
+`rlwrap` provides emacs-like editing for the debugger.
 Ctrl-p for previous command, Ctrl-n for next.
 Arrows work.
 Ctrl-a is beginning of the line, Ctrl-e is the end-of-line.

-Some basic commands are:
+The debugger itself is Node Inspector.
+It has basic commands

      .help
      .exit

-rlwrap has history and can log its input and output with -l so this
+`rlwrap` supports history and can log its input and output with `-l filename` so this

-    rlwrap -l make.log npx wdio run config/wdio.android.local2-app.conf.ts  --test app.login.spec.ts
+    rlwrap -l make.log npx wdio run config/wdio.android.local2-app.conf.ts  --spec tests/specs2/app.login.spec.ts

-is my typical run.
-All of the console logging goes to make.log with the terminal session.
+is a typical run.
+With this, all of the console logging goes to make.log with the terminal session.

 ##### Extra Browser Operations

-The browser object is accessible in the debugger just as in the main source using the variable name "browser".
-The debugger command line also supports $() and $$() for selectors.
-And it can perform basic JavaScript, it cannot import.
+The browser object is accessible in the debugger and is globally available in the main source using the variable name `browser`.
+The debugger command line also supports `$()` and `$$()` for selectors.
+And it can perform basic JavaScript, it cannot import or perform await operations.

 The browser has had some custom commands added - see customCommand in the source for webdriverio.

  - actions0
  - getSignature
+ - scroll0
+ - clickables

+As an example, use here is a sequence of operations: list the clickables, click a button and enter some data.

+    $ browser.clickables()
+    $ let clks = $$('//*[@clickable="true"]')
+    $ clks[2].click()
+    $ browser.performActions('Zypern\n')

-I have tried, it is not possible to pass an object from the test system into the debugger.
-(I had tried to get a new NewPage(), but just {} appeared.)
+The debugger interface is limited.
+It is not possible to pass a `Promise` object from the test system into the debugger.
+You can capture values, define functions and apply logic.

-    $ let u0 = browser.actions0("username").value

-Returns an Actions0 object of the string "username" for use in a later call

-    $ browser.performActions(u0)

 Also, it is possible to snapshot the current page with this

-    $ browser.getSignature(descr) // where descr: string
+    $ browser.getSignature("mistaken identity") // where descr: string

 The pages/ directory receives a file called w<hashcode>.xml{,1,2}
 The hashcode used in the filename is the hexadecimal hashcode of the string of the XML page.
-The descriptive string "state of app" can be added as needed.
+Descriptive strings, like "mistaken identity", can be added as needed.

 The .xml file has the page.
 The .xml1 file has the hashcode and the signature.
 The .xml2 file has a base64 encoded image of the screen